gwak2837/sobok/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Describe this issue template's purpose here.
 title: ''
-labels: 'enhancement'
+labels: ''
 assignees: ''
 ---
+## What to make

 ### Is your feature request related to a problem?
 Please describe.